cmu-sei/crucible/docs/cite/index.md

 ### Roles

 The following image shows the Roles Administration Page.
-Here administrators can add, edit, and delete roles.
+Here, administrators can add, edit, and delete roles.

-However, users who can submit scores on behalf of their team also can add participant roles to the CITE dashboard.
-The use of roles will allow the team members to customize their response by tracking tasks during the exercise.
+However, users who can submit scores on behalf of their team can also add participant roles to the CITE dashboard.
+The use of roles will allow the team members to customize their response by tracking their responsibility during the exercise.
 These roles remain internal to the team and will not be visible to other participants.

 ![Roles Admin OE](../assets/img/rolesAdmin.png)

 **Add a Role**

-Assuming that the users has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Role.
+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add a Role.

 ![Add Role OE](../assets/img/addRole.png)